SamratDesai7/BOOKNEST/README.md

 | **CSS3**   | Styling & responsive UI     |
 | **JavaScript (ES6)** | App logic, event handling, local storage |

-> This project is 100% frontend-based — no backend or database is required.

 ---